tggrsmth/jumpcloudapp/README.markdown

 ## Overview

-To evaluate UI engineers JummpCloud would like you to build a simple single page application using your choice of a modern UI framework (e.g. Angular, React, Vue) that uses our public API to implement standard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on users managed by a JumpCloud organization.
+To evaluate UI engineers JumpCloud would like you to build a simple single page application using your choice of a modern UI framework (e.g. Angular, React, Vue) that uses our public API to implement standard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on users managed by a JumpCloud organization.